 targeted treatment goes a long way in increasing survival rates.
 If you feel any lump in your breasts,

-do not hesitate to have it evaluated by a breast specialist.
+do not hesitate to have it evaluated by a breast doctor.

 Maven Surgery is a breast clinic that provides specialist care for breast cancer.
 Contact us for personalised advice and screening today.